-- Prototype resilience dashboards as an example of a way of monitoring resilience.
-The prototype dashboards will be further developed and co-created in exploratory discussions with Member States and other key stakeholders.
-The focus of this work will be on the medium-to-long-term, to give the best conditions for foresight-informed policies to mitigate vulnerabilities and strengthen capacities.
+- resilience dashboards as a new tool to monitor resilience.
+They have been further developed and co-created in discussions with Member States and other key stakeholders.
+The focus of this work is on the medium-to-long-term, to give the best conditions for foresight-informed policies to mitigate vulnerabilities and strengthen capacities.

 - the Commission Strategic Foresight Agenda, supporting overarching political priorities.
 It will include ad-hoc foresight exercises to inform major initiatives planned in the Commission Work Programme as well as crosscutting issues identified as high impact.
 Examples could include: Open strategic autonomy, the future of green jobs and skills, and deepening the twinning of the green and digital transitions across all policies and strategies

-- the annual ESPAS conference, planned for November 2020.
-The Commission will use this opportunity to discuss the topic of next year’s Strategic Foresight Report.
-The Commission also plans to use the ESPAS conference to launch an EU-wide Foresight Network with Member State public foresight capabilities, think tanks, academia, industry stakeholders and civil society
+- the annual ESPAS conference, which took place in November 2020.
+The Commission will used this opportunity to discuss the topic of the 2021 Strategic Foresight Report.
+The Commission also used the ESPAS conference to launch an EU-wide Foresight Network with Member State public foresight capabilities, think tanks, academia, industry stakeholders and civil society.

 - Foresight scenarios to inform future policy debate, to ensure coherence across policies, and to serve as a shared, forward‑looking framework for policy proposals.
 These scenarios will help identify potential pathways for the twin transition.
 This exercise can also contribute to the Conference on the Future of Europe.